 Knowing what to do and what not to do prior to visiting Singapore is a must lest you find yourself in an awkward situation that could result in a monetary fine or God forbid, land you in jail.
 Hence, I have put together an extensive list for the solo traveler interested in visiting Singapore.
 Some of the practices are common sense and some of the taboos might shock you.

-This blog will share what not to do because these are the most problematic and potentially onerous.
+In this blog I will share what not to do because these are the most problematic and potentially onerous.
 My next blog will be what to do when in Singapore.
 Here’s the list!

 1. Don’t Bring Gum into Singapore